Heavy Vehicle Driver's Licence (Class 1)

 Taking the tests

-Taking the road test
+Taking the road tests

 To make, modify, cancel or check a road test, you must log in to SAAQclic.
 For more information about creating your Government Authentication Service account and logging in to SAAQclic, please refer to the SAAQclic section of the FAQ.